Siauliu Bankas: Notification on the transaction's concluded by manager in issuer's securities

-Šiauliu bankas AB has received the notification of manager on transactions in securities issued by the bank (see attachment).
+Šiauliu bankas AB has received the notifications of manager on transactions in securities issued by the bank (see attachment).

 Director of Securities Accounting Unit Jolanta Dobiliauskiene is authorized by the Issuer to provide additional information and is available on tel.: +370 41 595669